stroemlind/cosmos/README.md

 The font Quicksand creates a soft, warm, and familiar feeling for the paragraph text.

 ### Wireframes (include screenshots of your wireframes)

 ## Features
 ### Existing Features
+#### Menu/Navbar
+The site has two different navbars at the top.
+The first navbar holds the links to the home page, the sign up to become a member, the login if you are already a member, and an add-post button will show if the member/user is active as a site user.
+The signup and login link will change to a logout link when the user is active on the site.
+The menu is collapsable, so it becomes a hamburger menu when the screen size is 990px or lower.

+The second navbar holds the links to all the different categories that the post can have.
+So it is easier for the users to find posts and get involved in conversations about the topic of their interest.
+The genre link is a drop-down button that displays all the current genres available at the site.

+#### SignUp/LogIn/LogOut
+To add a post and start a conversation, the user must become a site member.
+To signup for the site, the user must create a username and password.
+When that user has a registered username and password, they can log in and out from the site as they like.

+#### View and create a post
+A visitor to the website can view all the posts made on the site.
+To add a post of their own, they must be a member.
+When creating a post, the user has to give it a title, choose a category, and write the desired content.
+The user can also upload a picture with the post.
+On the home page, users can see a list of the ten most-liked posts.
+In that way, users can find new artists, songs, or music genera they have never listened to before.

+#### Pagination
+The home page also shows the latest post made for the visitors.
+After fifteen posts, they can go forward to see more posts.
+The pagination also applies to the other pages for categories and most liked posts.

+#### View and post Comments
+A website user can see comments to a post and follow the conversation.
+If users want to post a comment themselves, they must be site members and logged in.
+To keep the tone of the discussion in the best way, they need to be approved by the admin or staff before users can see it displayed on the website.

+#### View Likes and like a post
+Any visitor to the website can see how many likes a post has, but a visitor must log in as a user to like a post.

+#### Editing content made
+A user can choose to edit a post they made.
+They can edit the title the comment's content and change the image.

+#### Deleting content made
+If a user has made a post, they can delete that content if they desire to do so.
+If they decide to delete content, they will get a message to confirm if they really want to delete it.

+#### Footer with Social Media Icons
+The footer contains several Social Media Icons that are relevant to a music-oriented website.
+When a user clicks on one of the icons, the website related to the icons will open in a new tab.

 ### Features Left to Implement
 ## Technologies Used (explain various tech used, such as HTML, CSS, Balsamiq, TinyPNG, Gitpod, GitHub, Git, etc.)
 ## Testing